 Facilities Available at this Park

 This spot is very popular with area residents for picnicking and swimming.
 More than 40 picnic tables line the large sandy beach.
 In addition, there are six free-standing BBQs and six benches amongst the tables.
-A large, paved 200 car parking lot accommodates many visitors and has treed lawns separating the sections.
+A large, paved, 200 car parking lot accommodates many visitors and has treed lawns separating the sections.
 Thick forest separates the beach area from the parking lot and provides some shade for the tables.
 Situated between the parking area and the beach is a large concrete change building with five change stalls, two taps, a wheelchair access flush toilet and a regular flush toilet on both the men’s side and the women’s side.
 An information board is posted on the building.
-There are two pit toilets between the beach and parking as well.

 Park Operating Dates

-The park and gates are open year-round, with services from May 6 - September 9 (first weekend in May through to the second weekend in September).
-The change/flush toilet building is open only during the May long weekend (May 21 - May 23) and during summer months.
+The park and gates are open year-round, with regular services from the first weekend in May through to the second weekend in September.
+The change building/flush toilets are open during the May long weekend and peak summer months.